Exploring SAS Macro functions – Eval and Sysevalf

 %sysevalf(1/3,boolean) /* returns 1 */ %sysevalf(10+.,boolean) /* returns 0 */

-The %SYSEVALF function evaluates arithmetic and logical expressions using floating-point arithmetic and returns a value that is formatted using the BEST32. format.
+The %SYSEVALF function evaluates arithmetic and logical expressions using floating-point and returns a value formatted using the BEST32. format.

-You can use %SYSEVALF function to perform arithmetic calculations that have floating-point value.
+You can use the %SYSEVALF function to perform arithmetic calculations that have floating-point values.